Back to Rare Guns here.

 The weapon was approved in 1938 and started development a year later.
 But before the weapon could enter mass production, Nazi Germany occupied France and seized the guns to be issued to their troops or to Vichy French soldiers.

 Fewer than 2,000 of these guns were produced before the Nazi occupation in 1940, and exactly how many were made after is unknown.
-After the end of World War Two, France replaced the gun with the MAT-49 in 1949 for military service, though the French police force would continue to use the gun for a few more years.
+After the end of World War II, France replaced the gun with the MAT-49 in 1949 for military service, though the French police force would continue to use the gun for a few more years.

 The MAS-38 has one major claim to fame in history: this was the weapon used by the Italian resistance to kill Benito Mussolini.